 It's also the deepest area on Lake of the Woods with a two-hundred-foot-deep hole just around the corner from camp.

 Not only is the size of Lake of the Woods impressive, but it also contains numerous species of fish to excite all anglers.
-Most popular species include walleye, lake trout, muskie, northern pike, large and smallmouth bass, crappie, perch, whitefish, sauger and eelpout.
+The most popular species include walleye, lake trout, muskie, northern pike, large and smallmouth bass, crappie, perch, whitefish, sauger and eelpout.

 Our trip to Crawford’s last summer was as perfect as it gets in terms of fishing success for walleye (our targeted species on this trip) but also in terms of overall comfort and relaxation after each day on the water.